Distances

 - Folly Bridge, Oxford 54.0

 The A4144, Abingdon Road, crosses the Thames at what is known as Folly Bridge.
-It's a double bridge as an island in the middle of the river on which The Folly Restaurant sits.
+It's a double bridge as there is an island in the middle of the river on which The Folly Restaurant sits.

 - Donnington Bridge 55.0